IBM Blue Gene: History

-In November 2004 a 16-rack system, with each rack holding 1,024 compute nodes, achieved first place in the TOP500 list, with a Linpack performance of 70.72 TFLOPS.
+In November 2004 a 16-rack system, with each rack holding 1,024 compute nodes, achieved first place in the TOP500 list, with a LINPACK benchmarks performance of 70.72 TFLOPS.
 It thereby overtook NEC's Earth Simulator, which had held the title of the fastest computer in the world since 2002.
 From 2004 through 2007 the Blue Gene/L installation at LLNL gradually expanded to 104 racks, achieving 478 TFLOPS Linpack and 596 TFLOPS peak.
 The LLNL BlueGene/L installation held the first position in the TOP500 list for 3.5 years, until in June 2008 it was overtaken by IBM's Cell-based Roadrunner system at Los Alamos National Laboratory, which was the first system to surpass the 1 PetaFLOPS mark.
-The system was built in Rochester, MN IBM plant.

 While the LLNL installation was the largest Blue Gene/L installation, many smaller installations followed.
-In November 2006, there were 27 computers on the TOP500 list using the Blue Gene/L architecture.
-All these computers were listed as having an architecture of eServer Blue Gene Solution.
+The November 2006 TOP500 list showed 27 computers with the eServer Blue Gene Solution architecture.
 For example, three racks of Blue Gene/L were housed at the San Diego Supercomputer Center.

 While the TOP500 measures performance on a single benchmark application, Linpack, Blue Gene/L also set records for performance on a wider set of applications.
 Blue Gene/L was the first supercomputer ever to run over 100 TFLOPS sustained on a real-world application, namely a three-dimensional molecular dynamics code (ddcMD), simulating solidification (nucleation and growth processes) of molten metal under high pressure and temperature conditions.
 This achievement won the 2005 Gordon Bell Prize.